Skip to main content

 A Living Transmission, Not Another Lecture

 The Book of Remembering is a channelled, non-fiction spiritual/self-help series written for these men.
 Described as a “transmission… woven throdugh dimensions”, it frames its message not as doctrine but as an inner revelation.
-The books are explicitly aimed at “the misfits of the spirit world” – men who feel out of step, who “have made love and wept…who feel a universe” in touching another human.
+The books are explicitly aimed at “the misfits of the spirit world”.
+It is for men who feel out of step, who “have made love and wept…who feel a universe” in touching another human.

 In this way, Aurelda speaks directly to sensitive men who were taught to hide feelings: it invites them to reclaim their authentic strength through remembering.
 Each volume (available as audiobooks on ElevenReader in English and Spanish) guides readers through a journey of reclamation.

 By teaching a dawn-time breathing and mindful self-pleasure ritual, it reframes natural arousal as sacred life-force, not something to hide.
-As the author writes, this book transforms “secrecy into reverence and shame into strength”.
+This book transforms secrecy into reverence and shame into strength.

 Why It Matters for You

 For men shaped by rigid norms, Aurelda offers a new story for machismo and men’s health: it names how patriarchy harms body and spirit, then reframes that struggle as a hero’s journey.
-Instead of “be hard, hide pain,” these books champion empathy, vulnerability, and conscious healing—treating depression or shame not as failures but as signals to reconnect.
+Instead of “be hard, hide pain,” this book champion empathy, vulnerability, and conscious healing; treating depression or shame not as failures but as signals to reconnect.

 Outside Aurelda